-10 quirky things you might not know about Queen St.
+10 strange and unusual things you might not know about Queen St.

 Queen is a street steeped in Toronto lore.
-From its status as the city's first major east/west thoroughfare to the arts and music heyday of the 1970s and '80s, to its ranking as one of the coolest strips in the world (thanks Vogue!).
-Behind Yonge, it might be the most important street in Toronto, and with that comes all sorts of quirky trivia to soak up.
+From its status as the city's first major east/west thoroughfare to the arts and music heyday of the 1970s and '80s, to its ranking as one of the coolest strips in the world.
+Behind Yonge, it might be the most important street in Toronto, and with that comes all sorts of trivia to soak up.

-Here are 10 quirky things you might not know about Queen St. in Toronto.
+Here are some strange and unusual things you might not know about Queen St. in Toronto.

 1. Queen St. isn't its original name.
 When the city of York was first laid out by John Graves Simcoe, Lot St. was its primary east/west thoroughfare as well as the marker used to divide the city into a series of estates that now determine our downtown road map.

 2. The 501 streetcar, which services Queen Street through much of its route, is the longest in the world.
 It's also one of the most frustrating.